Robert Page Arnot

-Robert "Robin" Page Arnot (15 December 1890 – 18 May 1986), best known as R. Page Arnot, was a British Communist journalist and politician.
+Robert "Robin" Page Arnot (15 December 1890 – 18 May 1986), best known as R. Page Arnot, was a British Communist journalist, author, and Party functionary.

 Early years

 Robert Page Arnot, known to his friends as "Robin", was born in 1890 at Greenock, the son of a newspaper editor.
-He attended Glasgow University where he helped to form the University Socialist Federation in 1912, along with G.D.H.
-Cole and others.
-He also wrote for the Labour Leader, publication of the Independent Labour Party, using the pseudonym "Jack Cade."
+He attended Glasgow University where he helped form the University Socialist Federation in 1912, along with G. D. H. Cole and others.
+He also wrote for the Independent Labour Party's publication, Labour Leader, using the pseudonym "Jack Cade."

-In 1912 the Fabian socialist Beatrice Webb established a Committee of Enquiry into the future control of industry.
-Out of this sprang the Fabian Research Department, which later evolved into the Labour Research Department.
-One of the volunteers attracted by the project was Robin Page Arnot, who became its full-time head in 1914 – a position which he retained until 1926.
+In 1912 the Fabian socialists Sidney and Beatrice Webb established the Fabian Research Department, which evolved into the Labour Research Department.
+One of the volunteers attracted by this new trade union-based research organisation was Arnot; he became its secretary in 1914, a position he held until 1927.

-In 1916 Arnot refused conscription to the British army and was imprisoned as a conscientious objector; he accepted transfer to the Home Office Scheme, and served some two years in the Wakefield Work Centre.
-When he was freed in 1919, he returned to his post as the Secretary of the Labour Research Department.
-In 1919, in response to labour unrest in the coal mines, the British government established a Committee of Inquiry.
-The Miners' Federation sought the aid of the Labour Research Department in marshalling evidence on behalf of the workers' demand for higher wages, shorter hours, and government ownership of the mines.
+In 1916 Arnot refused conscription into the British army during World War I. He was imprisoned for two years as a conscientious objector, and served the time in the Wakefield Work Centre.
+When he was freed at the war's conclusion in 1918, he returned to his post in the Labour Research Department.
+In 1919, in response to labour unrest in the nation's coal mines, the British government established a Committee of Inquiry.
+The evidence marshalled by the Labour Research Department—in support of the Miners' Federation demands for higher wages, shorter hours, and government ownership of the mines—was largely the work of Arnot.